plblum/jivs/packages/jivs-react/Planning/Adapter design - Overview.md

 * JivsForm
 * useFormValidation()

-Forms are typically backed by a ValidationManager (from Jivs), which coordinates validation activity and exposes aggregate validation state for participating ValueHosts.
+Forms are typically backed by a ValueHostsManager (from Jivs), which coordinates validation activity and exposes aggregate validation state for participating ValueHosts.

 ### Validation Groups